samuel-skean/samuel-skean.github.io/content/projects/index.md

 ![A screenshot of my pathtracer](raytracer-crazy-background.png)

 It's a simple path tracer!
 I'm following [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) by Peter Shirley et al., but I'm doing it in Rust for nicer compiler errors.
 This is one of my favorite projects.
-I'm only part-way through the project, but I've also added:
+I'm only part-way, but I've also added:
 - Lights (the tutorial only has background lighting)
 - A Command-line Interface with clap
 - A JSON input format for describing the world, parsed with serde